ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - Medium: Requires mitigation to prevent common attacks.
     - High: Critical threat must be addressed.
   - Affected Users: These are categorized as either:
-    - Victims: Individuals specifically targeted for the purposes of Unwanted Tracking.
+    - Targets: Individuals specifically targeted for the purposes of Unwanted Tracking.
     - All users: Anyone using the system, even if they are not directly targeted.
   - Mitigation Available?: Whether a known mitigation strategy exists.
     - Yes: A viable mitigation exists.